Before Starting Crystal W Design

 Growing up Creatively

+My mom homeschooled my two siblings and me, and it was the highlight of my childhood.
+With self-initiated craft and sewing projects, my creativity was nurtured.
+Transitioning to public school at age 13 wasn’t easy, but art was my escape.
+In art classes, I found mosaic, patterns, gouache, and linoleum block printing.
+I started dreaming about being an independent creative when I “grew up”.
 Growing up, as an aspiring fashionista, my grandma and I frequented thrift shops and yard sales to treasure hunt in New England.
 For me, that was clothes to tailor to the latest trends.
 I was drawn to print and pattern, tactile pieces, velvet, beadwork, and bright embroidered garments.
-My Grandma encouraged me to apply to the Rhode Island School of Design (RISD), and I got accepted with a scholarship and I wrote my admission essay on thrifting with my grandma.

-I attended RISD as a transfer student in textile design.
+My Grandma encouraged me to apply to RISD, and I got accepted with a scholarship, and I wrote my admission essay on thrifting with my grandma.
+I attended as a transfer student in textile design.
 My sophomore year started the day before 9/11; it was a memorable and horrific beginning.
-That year, I often felt lost and overwhelmed.
-I ended up with friends who I was deeply connected by our shared experience.
+That year, I often felt lost and overwhelmed, but I became close with college friends, and we found our way together through it.
 Completing the weaving, dyes, and silkscreen classes, I was excited to finish exploring digital printing for my degree program.

 Grammys treasures